Corporate vs independent funeral directors: who charges more and why

 Where the professional fee goes:

-The professional service fee covers the funeral director's labour, coordination, administration, overheads, and profit.
-At White Lady (Bankstown), the professional fee on a direct cremation is $5,210, representing 65.8% of the $7,918 total.
+The professional service fee covers the funeral director's labour, coordination, administration, and overheads.
+White Lady's published price disclosure for its Pennant Hills (NSW) branch (last verified 2026-07-03) lists a no-service direct cremation from $8,883, of which $5,210 is the professional fee.
+That is about 59% of the bill (calculated from the disclosure).
 At budget providers, the equivalent fee sits under $1,000.

 Pricing transparency